TadejMurovic/BNN_Deployment/README.md

 # Datasets
 cybersecurity_dataset.unswb15.m, hep_dataset_susy.m, imaging_dataset_mnist.m and iot_dataset_uji.m are binarization scripts for datasets referenced in the mentioned paper.
 The algorithms transform multi-modal notation of datasets to purely binary features and labels.

-Datasets are also available in this repository --> "dataset.zip".
+Datasets are also available in references from the paper, as well at 10.5281/zenodo.3258657.

 Transformed datasets serve as inputs to binary neural networks training software by "M. Courbariaux, “Binary net.” https://github.com/MatthieuCourbariaux/BinaryNet, 2016".
 This software trains and produces network parameters for the desired dataset.
 As this parameters are still in the form of [-1 / 1] for weights or signed integer for biases the procedure from "Y. Umuroglu, N. J. Fraser, G. Gambardella, M. Blott, P. H. W.